Axanimander/WireWorld/README.md

 ## Simple Implementation of Wire World

 # To make it go
+* You probably need to install libsfml-dev on Linux
 * Use Git Bash to run build.sh
 * Type the command `./build.sh buildrun Release`